raviqqe/parsdown/README.md

 # ts-parcom

-Parser combinator for nontrivial tokens in TypeScript
+Parser combinator for nontrivial tokens in TypeScript.

 ## License